 with $n<d$, $d$ the dimension of the original space. $s(\cdot)$ and $t(\cdot)$ are scaling and translating functions, respectively.
 Each of these functions is approximated through Random Fourier feature approximation (\cite{rahimi2007random}) of a vector-valued isotropic Radial Basis Functions kernel as shown by \cite{rana_euclideanizing_2020}.

 As loss function, we use the standard Mean Squared Error, $\text{MSE} = \sum_{i=1}^{N_D} \norm{\mathbf{u}_i - \psi(\mathbf{x}_i)}^2$, adopting the embedding space coordinates as ground truth.

-We applied the diffeomorphism to learn a mapping from our original space to the embedding spaces for the hand-draw multiple attractors unknown DS, presented in Fig.~\ref{subfig:handdrawn_data}.
+We applied the diffeomorphism to learn a mapping from our original space to the embedding spaces for the hand-drawn multiple-attractor unknown DS, presented in Fig.~\ref{subfig:handdrawn_data}.
 Fig.~\ref{fig:ds1_learn} focuses on the red sub-dynamics.
-In Fig.~\ref{subfig:ds1_dynamics_original} is shown the original linear dynamics produced by Eq.~\ref{eqn:diff_ds} when the diffeomorphism $\psi$ is the identity.
-After having learned the diffeomorphism the deformed nonlinear DS is shown in Fig.~\ref{subfig:ds1_dynamics_deformed}.
+Fig.~\ref{subfig:ds1_dynamics_original} shows the original linear dynamics produced by Eq.~\ref{eqn:diff_ds} when the diffeomorphism $\psi$ is the identity.
+After having learned the diffeomorphism, the deformed nonlinear DS is shown in Fig.~\ref{subfig:ds1_dynamics_deformed}.
 Fig.~\ref{subfig:ds1_potential_original} and \ref{subfig:ds1_potential_deformed} show the potential function $V = \tilde{V} \circ \psi$ with identity and learned diffeomorphism, respectively.
 Results for the second extracted sub-dynamics are shown in Fig.~\ref{fig:ds2_learn}.